hypfvieh/dbus-java/README.md

 ### Note for custom transports
 If you previously used a custom transport you have to update your code when switching to dbus-java 5.x.
-The `AbstractTransport` base class has been changed and now provides two different methods to separate client and listening (server) connections.
+The `AbstractTransport` base class has been changed and now provides different methods to separate client and listening (server) connections.

 The `connectImpl()` was previously existing and will now only be called for client side connections.
-The new method `listenImpl()` is used for server connections and has been added in dbus-java 5.x.
+The new methods `bindImpl()`, `acceptImpl()` and `isBound()` are used for server connections and has been added in dbus-java 5.x.

 The reason to provide separate methods was to allow bootstrapping server connections before accepting connections.
 In the old implementation `accept()` was usually called in `connectImpl()` and therefore blocked the method until a client was connected.
 This blocked setting up the server side before the first client was connecting.
 This forced the user to use some random sleep times to wait for the server setup after first client connects.
 With the separation no more sleep waits are required.

+With the new methods, everything related to setup the server socket should be done in `bindImpl()` including the binding of the listening socket (calling `bind()` on the server socket).
+Everything done in this method should not block.
+You mustn't call `accept()` on your server socket in `bindImpl()`!

+In `acceptImpl()` it is expected that the transport calls `accept()` on its server socket and therefore this method will block.
+It must return the `SocketChannel` for each client connected (like `connectImpl()` does).

+The `isBound()` method must return the bind status of the server socket.
+This means for example server socket is not `null` and server socket is opened.
+This method is used by `AbstractTransport` to determine if `bindImpl()` was called before and if the server socket is ready to accept connections.

 ### How to use file descriptors?
 In DBus-Java version below < 4.3.1 file descriptor usage was not supported out of the box and required a third party libary (see below).